rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 _Check [navmesh agent navigation][rg3d-youtube] on YouTube_

 [rg3d] ([Discord][rg3d_discord], [Twitter][rg3d_twitter])
-is a game engine that aims to be easy to use and provide large set of out-of-box features.
+is a game engine that aims to be easy to use and provide a large set of out-of-box features.
 Some of the recent updates:

 - Ability to render UI instances in a texture